pnts/methodandmatter/source/writing/essays/the-coaching-leadership-style.html.md

 {: .caption}

-I use these frameworks as more of a heuristic than an exact science — useful tools for understanding and reflecting on the set of skills experienced leaders should have access to.
-In practice, leadership styles don’t fit into neat categories — most leaders embody a mix of several — so it is important to be conscious of which is being used and why.
+I use these frameworks as more of a heuristic than an exact science&mdash;useful tools for understanding and reflecting on the set of skills experienced leaders should have access to.
+In practice, leadership styles don’t fit into neat categories&mdash;most leaders embody a mix of several&mdash;so it is important to be conscious of which is being used and why.
 The work of a leader, at least some of it, is to notice their style in action and learn what it says about how they view both themselves and others.
 When this becomes clear leaders respond with increased awareness, utilizing different styles with intention, in order to be truly effective.

 ## What is the Coaching Leadership Style?